Standard Contract for international personal data transfers finalised and comes into effect on 1 June 2023.

-Equally, obligations within relevant contracts, laws and regulations such as the Personal Information Protection Law shall be observed.
+Equally, obligations within relevant contracts, laws and regulations shall be observed.

-The Standard Contract shall be filed with the local provincial network information department within 10 working days from its effective date.
+The Standard Contract shall be filed with the local authorities within 10 working days.
 Also, companies shall file a Personal Information Protection Impact Assessment Report with the Standard Contract.

 - adjustments to Standard Contract content;

 - changes in local policies and regulations; or